Ashfaqur4988/MERN-E-Commerce/README.md

 in frontend changed the /orders to /my-orders

+orderId will get from req.body and then put it in meta data, stripe part in index js

 -----after deployment------------
 SETTING UP THE PASSWORD RESET ISSUE:
 NODE MAILER shall be used